Sikhs: Partition and post-Partition

 The Congress government agreed to the Punjab Suba in 1966 after protests and recommendation of the States Reorganisation Commission.
 The state of East Punjab was later split into the states of Himachal Pradesh, the new state Haryana and current day Punjab.
 However, there was a growing alienation between Punjabi Sikh and Hindu populations.
 The latter of which reported Hindi rather than Punjabi as their primary language.
 The result was that Punjabi-speaking areas were left out of the new state and given to Haryana and Himachal Pradesh resulting in the state of Punjab to be roughly 35,000 square miles smaller than the Punjabi-speaking areas based on pre-1947 census figures.
 Moreover, the 1966 reorganisation left Sikhs highly dissatisfied, with the capital Chandigarh being made into a shared union territory and the capital of Punjab and Haryana.

 In the late 1960s, the Green Revolution in India was first introduced in Punjab as part of a development program issued by international donor agencies and the Government of India.
-While, Green Revolution in Punjab had several positive impacts, the introduction of the mechanised agricultural techniques led to uneven distribution of wealth.
+While Green Revolution in Punjab had several positive impacts, the introduction of the mechanised agricultural techniques led to uneven distribution of wealth.
 The industrial development was not done at the same pace as agricultural development, the Indian government had been reluctant to set up heavy industries in Punjab due to its status as a high-risk border state with Pakistan.
 The rapid increase in the higher education opportunities without an adequate rise in the jobs resulted in the increase in the unemployment of educated youth.

-In 1973 as a result, of unaddressed grievances and increasing inequality the Akali Dal put forward the Anandpur Sahib Resolution.
+In 1973, as a result of unaddressed grievances and increasing inequality, the Akali Dal put forward the Anandpur Sahib Resolution.
 The resolution included both religious and political issues.
-It asked for recognising Sikhism as a religion, it also demanded the devolution of power from the Central to state governments.
+It asked for recognising Sikhism as a religion and demanded the devolution of power from the Central to state governments.
 The Anandpur Resolution was rejected by the government as a secessionist document.
 Thousands of people joined the movement, feeling that it represented a real solution to demands such as a larger share of water for irrigation and the return of Chandigarh to Punjab.